To Experience an Eco lodge is To Experience life.

 Another time I recall so vividly: waking up in a small community ecolodge on the shore of lake Atitlan and falling in love with the Mayan lady making breakfast.
 The sweet, smoky aroma of fresh, hand made tortillas cooked on a wood fired stove in the morning light overlooking the volcanoes is a breakfast never forgotten.
 And the taste!
 Your teeth melt through them while they are hot and they burst into a steamy heaven in your mouth.

-There’s many things to consider when you want to travel all on your own or use online travel agencies or OTA’s as they are known.
-I’ve visited a lot of ecolodges and things are not always as simple as they seem.
+There’s many things to consider when you want to travel all on your own.
+Some people want to use online travel agencies or OTA’s as they are known.
+Personally, I have used them with mixed results.
+See this article.